 “Sure!” replied the drummer who had tried it, and then he continued:

 “Satan took some liquid lava, sort of toned it down with Tabasco sauce, mixed in a little prussic acid and sulphuric dope, dissolved a lot of barbed wire in aquafortis, made an emulsion of asafoetida and cayenne pepper, charged it with the hilarity of hell and mixed it all together.
 He was pleased with his work.
-If he had known the English language he would have called it “Eureka” but as he didn’t, he labeled it “Tequila.”
+If he had known the English language he would have called it “Eureka” but as he didn’t, he labelled it “Tequila.”
 “Te” for hell, “quila” for water—“Hell-water.”

 “Compared to it, bootleg whisky is milk and fit only for babies and pink teas.
 It will kill at 200 yards.
 Let a tame pigeon get a whiff of it and it will lick any three gamecocks alive.
 A pink-eyed bunny will chase a wildcat up a tree.”